adammcdonagh/open-task-framework/README.md

 ## Lookup plugins

+> For full plugin reference and a guide to writing your own, see [docs/plugins/lookup.md](docs/plugins/lookup.md).

 Static variables are useful, however sometimes you need to look up something a bit more dynamic, or secret, that you don't want to hard code into the variables file.

 There are 2 default lookup plugins available: